External Applicant Instructions

 - Please upload your resume/CV for automatic population of information to your Kean application.

 - Your contact information, work experience and education will be automatically filled in.
 Please review all fields – you will need to verify that the data is accurate.

 - In the “My Experience” section, you will find a resume/CV upload option where you can submit your cover letter and any other supporting documents you may wish to submit.

 As a condition of employment, external candidates are required to provide proof of COVID-19 vaccination prior to their start date.
 If you are unable to be vaccinated against COVID-19 for medical or religious reasons, you may submit a request for an exemption.
-If you are approved for an exemption from the COVID-19 vaccination requirement, you will be required to be tested for COVID-19 by the University on a regular schedule.
 All employees are expected to follow the University's current health and safety protocols for COVID-19 and any procedures/protocols created through additional correspondence.